oberlin-io/fee-schedule/README.md

 # fee-schedule
-Selects order fee by client based on four factors
+Selects order fee by client based on four factors using Google Sheets' query function with SQL-like commands